skrambol/devlog/dev/java/spring/java-spring-boot-pathvariable.md

 - annotation placed on function parameters
 - dynamically passes data/value from URL

-useful in processing data from URL path/endpoint
+useful in dynamically passing data/value from URL